TLWebdesignNL/Pretty-Reviews/README.md

 # Pretty Reviews

-Pretty Reviews is a Joomla site module that displays Google business reviews in a Bootstrap carousel.
+Pretty Reviews is a Joomla site module that displays Google business reviews in a responsive, multi-column carousel.
 It fetches reviews from the Google Places API, stores them in a local JSON cache, and lets you choose how reviews are shown on the frontend.

 ## Features

 - Display Google rating, review count, review text, author names, profile photos, star ratings, and a "View all reviews" link.
 - Optional "Leave a review" button that opens Google's review form for the configured Place ID.
-- Choose from Bootstrap and UIkit/YOOtheme-compatible layouts.
+- Choose from Bootstrap layouts (Default, Card Carousel, Compact), UIkit/YOOtheme layouts (UIkit Default, UIkit Compact, UIkit List), plus a simple List and a classic Legacy layout.
-- Show one to four reviews per slide in the Default, Card Carousel, and Compact layouts.
+- Set responsive column counts per breakpoint — 1 to 6 reviews side by side for mobile, tablet, desktop, and wide screens — in the carousel layouts.
+- Bootstrap layouts use a native CSS scroll-snap carousel: native touch swipe, one-column-at-a-time navigation, a usable scrollable fallback without JavaScript, and no inline styles (CSP-friendly).
+UIkit layouts use UIkit's native slider.
+- Optional autoplay with a configurable interval (1–60 seconds).
 - Fetch reviews manually from the Joomla module edit screen.
 - Optional scheduled refreshes through the companion task plugin.
 - Keep Google API credentials server-side; the browser only sends the module ID and Joomla CSRF token.